 Add-ons may be offered for reasons other than to improve the chances of having a baby and in some specific circumstances there may be a justifiable medical reason for using the add-on as part of fertility treatment.

-Freeze all cycles are proven to be effective at reducing ovarian hyperstimulation syndrome (OHSS) in certain groups of patients.
+Freeze all cycles are proven to be effective at reducing ovarian hyperstimulation syndrome (OHSS).
 Therefore, it could be used appropriately for specific clinical cases after careful discussion with a clinician.

 Is this treatment add-on safe?